alejodb/LongRunningProcessesTask/README.md

 1. Run the project with docker compose ``docker compose up``
 2. After running you can access the application using ``https://localhost:3000``.
+3. Authenticate using user1, user2 or user3, password is same user.
-3. You can open new tabs or browser for testing multiples process running.
+4. You can open new tabs or browser for testing multiples process running.